I just came across this infographic of resume tips by Challenger and Gray, and Christmas and thought it would worthwhile sharing.

-I blogged about resume length and whether a resume should be one page or two pages here and blogged about a 2 page resume here.
+I blogged about resume length and whether a resume should be one page or two pages here and blogged about a 2-page resume here.
 My overall message is “think quality, not quantity”.
-The way to think quality is to custom tailor your resume to every single job you apply for and I blogged about why candidate should have multiple resumes here.
+The way to think about quality is to custom tailor your resume to every single job you apply for and I blogged about why the candidate should have multiple resumes here.

 As to whether you should list your salary on requirements on the resume, I say “NO”.
 This is the one resume tip I don’t recommend you follow.
 Do not list your salary requirements.
 The survey says that recruiters would like to see this info, but it doesn’t mean they are not going to call you if the information is missing.

 Let’s say I see your salary requirements are $50K.
 I am interested in you as a candidate but my budget is $45K.
 We just priced ourselves out of the job before we even had an opportunity talk with the recruiter, sell ourselves, network or open ourselves to other potential positions.